The Short Answer

 There is no published schedule from Rightmove detailing exactly when alert emails are dispatched.
 The timing is opaque by design, and it varies by region, search volume, and platform load.

-This cap is particularly problematic for renters searching in high-demand cities like London or Manchester, where a single day can produce dozens of new listings matching common search criteria.
+This is particularly problematic for renters searching in high-demand cities like London or Manchester, where a single day can produce dozens of new listings matching common search criteria.

 Rightmove App Push Notifications vs Email